Ipses/Kitmap/src/main/resources/README.txt

 I am planning to work on...
     - Scheduled, automated Koth event
     - Custom knockback
-    - Better spawn enter blocker system when a player has a spawn tag
     - Killstreaks system and rewards based on it
     - Leaderboard
     - More MineZ legendaries and items as the original MineZ gets updated